francismuk/blog/README.md

-# One Minute Pitch
+# BLOG
-## An application that allows users to make one minute pitches and get feedback and votes on them.
+## An application that allows users to make your own blogs of any category and get feedback from other users as well as view random quotes.
 8-7-2019

 ## By Francis Mukuha